-At Kresser Institute, we envision a health care ecosystem where all people feel valued, are treated equitably, and are actively engaged in healthcare processes and decisions.
-Our goal is to increase diversity in perspectives, expertise, and insights in functional & relationship-based healthcare.
+At Kresser Institute, we envision a healthcare ecosystem where all people feel valued, are treated equitably, and are actively engaged in healthcare processes and decisions.
+Our goal is to increase diversity in perspectives, expertise, and insights in functional and relationship-based healthcare.

 ADAPT Trailblazers Grant Program Overview

-- Train students who have a plan to creatively reduce healthcare disparities in underserved communities (see examples of these communities below).
+- Train students who have a plan to creatively reduce healthcare disparities in underserved communities.

 - Europe: refugees, English Travellers/Gypsies

-Grants are not about getting a tuition discount or winning a prize.
-The grants that we provide through our Trailblazers program are recognition that you can make a difference, and it is that desire and ability to make a difference that we are looking for in your application.
+The Trailblazer grants are recognition that you can make a difference.
+Grants are not about getting a tuition discount or winning a prize; they are about your desire and ability to make a difference as an ADAPT-trained health coach.
+That is what we are looking to see reflected in your application.

 Who Should Apply

-This is why we are looking for grant recipients who embrace the trailblazer role, both within their communities and within the program.
-Currently, our program mostly represents the dominant groups within the US, as well as people who can afford tuition costs that are unaffordable for many people.
+We are looking for grant recipients who embrace the Trailblazer role, both within their communities and within the program.
+Currently, our program mostly represents the dominant groups within the United States as well as people who can afford tuition costs that are unaffordable for many people.

 As such, we recognize that this may not be a program that reflects who you are or your background as an applicant, but these are elements of the program we are eager to change.

-We believe that the core skills of coaching are powerful tools for all people, and that they can be used to support a much wider variety of communities than we currently reach.
+We believe that the core skills of coaching are powerful tools for all people and can be used to support a much wider variety of communities than we currently reach.
 Through this grant program, we are seeking a broader variety of voices from different backgrounds.

-We strongly encourage service providers, those working in community organizations in underserved communities, to apply.
-We aim to have more coaches serving underserved populations, and are encouraging people in that position to apply.
-Those that are themselves from underserved communities are also strongly encouraged to apply.
+WHO: We strongly encourage service providers, those working in community organizations in underserved communities, to apply.
+Also, those who are themselves from underserved communities are strongly encouraged to apply.